Appearance

 dbr.lockcolumns

-When you have a wide result set and you scroll to the right, you can lock the leftmost columns to be always visible.
-The dbr.lockcolumns command's first parameter defines the last column to be locked.
-The optional second parameter, 'fixedrow', keeps row height constant and can be used when data in a cell spans multiple rows.
+When dealing with a wide result set and scrolling horizontally, you may want to keep the leftmost columns always visible.
+The dbr.lockcolumns command allows you to achieve this.
+Its first parameter specifies the last column to remain locked.
+An optional second parameter, 'fixedrow', maintains a constant row height, which is useful when cell data spans multiple rows.

 select 'dbr.lockcolumns', 'title';